-This Framework Document will apply to the year 2012/13 and the call for schemes will take place in September 2011.
-The rules in place in this document are binding on participants, and shall include for the avoidance of doubt, the terms and conditions included in the Accedence Agreement in Appendix 8.
+This Framework Document will apply to the year 2013/14 and the call for schemes will take place in September 2012.
+The rules in place in this document are binding on participants, and shall be subject to the terms and conditions included in the Accedence Agreement in Appendix 8.

 The Programme is administered on behalf of the Utility Regulator by an appointed Programme Administrator.
-The Programme Administrator role is currently fulfilled by the Energy Saving Trust and full details of this role are as detailed in Appendix 7.
+Full details of the Programme Administrator role are as listed in Appendix 7.